 What to know when buying fiber optic?The fiber optic market is continuously growing and the reason why is simple: fiber optic outperforms, by far, any alternative cabling solution.
 Nowadays, fast networks are one of the key elements for remaining competitive in the business world and more and more companies are shifting to fiber optics.
-If your thinking about it too, take 5 minutes to read the key practices you need to understand when buying fiber optic cabling.
+If you are thinking about it too, take a few minutes to read the key practices you need to understand when buying fiber optic cabling.

 First, get to know your options.
 Fiber optic patch cords come in two types – single mode and multimode (step index and graded index).
 If you need to cover longer distance connections, single mode fibers are what you are looking for.
 Their compact cores reduce the attenuation and the loss of signal strength.
 You must be aware that single mode fiber is more expensive than multimode because of their complex production process.

 Multimode solutions transmit more data than single mode.
 They do so at slower speeds and at a certain risk of attenuation.
 Multimode cables are generally used in short-distances networks.